-The Project Director and Principal Investigators of proposed EPSCoR projects must be affiliated with research universities, agencies, or organizations within the submitting EPSCoR-eligible jurisdiction.
+The Project Director and Principal Investigator of a proposed EPSCoR project must be affiliated with a university, agency, or organization within the submitting EPSCoR-eligible jurisdiction.
 In addition, the Project Director must be the Principal Investigator and be employed by the fiscal agent/proposing organization.